 What tests will be run by my Advance ER doctor?

 Your physician will immediately treat your breathing problem if you are in distress.
-“After the patient’s breathing is more stable, we will do a complete physical exam including blood pressure, listening to the heart and lungs and checking the abdomen,” said Advance ER Chief Medical Officer Dr. Nick Peters.
+“After the patient’s breathing is more stable, we will do a complete physical exam including blood pressure, listening to the heart and lungs and checking the abdomen,” says Dr. Peters.
 “After that, we will do a blood test to check for infection and pulmonary function tests to check oxygen levels and more.
 These tests will help us narrow down the cause of your breathing problem.”

 Meet Dr. Nick Peters